tommadness/KH2Randomizer/docs/overview/index.md

   so this is semi-difficult to do accidentally)
 * Being in Limit Form when Twilight Thorn starts the Reaction command sequence will softlock the game, as Sora does not have animations for the Reaction commands in this fight

+Note that as of release 2.1, the randomizer seed generator has a "Roxas Magic/Movement/Trinity" option that, when enabled, ports Sora's animations to Roxas, eliminating these T-poses/softlocks.